 Once you have used your valuable audit data to compile these updated KPIs, keep your workers in the loop on the changes — and be sure to provide extra efficiency training if the shifts in expectations are significant.

 Now that you have updated your warehouse workers’ KPIs to reflect your efficiency goals, it’s time to take a holistic look at your fulfillment performance.
 Naturally, many factors come into play here — and you’ve already put several into effect if you’ve been following this list so far — but the most disruptive can also be the least obvious.

-Take a look at your entire supply chain and use your current data-tracking software to analyze some of the spots that might be slowing down your fulfillment speeds the most.
+Take a look at your entire supply chain and use your current data-tracking software to analyze some of the spots that might be slowing down your order fulfillment speeds the most.
 Once you have zeroed-in on these, report the metrics to your workers and set up overarching productivity measurements (not just KPIs) that give each and every department an idea of your big-picture goals.

-When it comes down to it, warehouse efficiency is less about promoting speed and more about looking at the hard data; you will always be able to quickly and confidently define the most sluggish points when you carefully chart these metrics.
+When it comes down to it, warehouse efficiency is less about promoting speed and more about looking at the hard data; you will always be able to quickly and confidently define the most sluggish points when you carefully chart these warehouse metrics.